Skip to main content

 National Cancer Institute

-Before joining NCI, Swamy worked at FDA for eight years as a research and regulatory review scientist.
-At FDA, he reviewed Chemistry Manufacturing and Controls (CMC) attributes in drug applications and non-clinical studies in tobacco product applications.
+Before joining NCI, Dr. Tripurani worked at the FDA for eight years as a research and regulatory review scientist.
+At the FDA, he reviewed Chemistry Manufacturing and Controls (CMC) attributes in drug applications and non-clinical studies in tobacco product applications.
 He also developed and executed multiple research projects focused on understanding mechanisms behind adverse toxicities associated with FDA-approved cancer therapies, for which he received numerous honor awards.
-Swamy received his Ph.D. in Genetics and Developmental Biology from West Virginia University and completed his postdoctoral research training focused on reproductive disorders and cancer development at Baylor College of Medicine.
+Dr. Tripurani received his Ph.D. in Genetics and Developmental Biology from West Virginia University and completed his postdoctoral research training focused on reproductive disorders and cancer development at Baylor College of Medicine.
 He also worked as a clinical research associate in the Department of Investigational Cancer Therapeutics at MD Anderson Cancer Center.

 Email